 Must possess and maintain a valid California Driver’s license

 Starting Range: $20.67 - $22.59 per hour, Non-Exempt

 Priority consideration will be given to applications received on or before January 31, 2020.

 SCHEDULE & WORKING CONDITIONS

 This is a regular, full-time position.
-Flexibility and willingness to work long and irregular hours and days, including evenings, weekends and holidays as needed by event schedule.
+Flexibility and willingness to work long and irregular hours and days, including evenings, weekends and holidays as needed.

 WORK ENVIRONMENTThe work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Work is generally performed within an office environment with standard office equipment, however, work conditions may vary depending upon the location of the work task.
 Work tasks may occur indoors and outdoors, therefore requiring exposure to a variety of elements.
 While working indoors, the lighting and temperature are adequate.
 While working outdoors, the work environment will involve exposure to heat/cold, salt water, cold water, sun, wind, rain, weather, sand, seaweed, sea grass, ocean currents, sea creatures, breaking waves, and other environmental risks.
 The work environment can be stressful during periods of high volume.
 This job will occasionally require driving.